aleph-fbk/aleph-fbk.github.io/README.md

 ### News
 We have decided to permanently remove the news from the ALEPH's website (see [issue #2](https://github.com/aleph-fbk/aleph-fbk.github.io/issues/2)).

-### Dissemination
-Until we have a dissemination activity, we have decided to remove the dissemination page from the ALEPH's website.
-We will refer to the instructions in [the ST website](https://github.com/stfbk/stfbk.github.io/blob/master/README.md) to add dissemination activities.

 ### Teaching
 Until we have a teaching activity, we have decided to remove the teaching page from the ALEPH's website.
 We will refer to the instructions in [the ST website](https://github.com/stfbk/stfbk.github.io/blob/master/README.md) to add teaching activities.

 ### Internship and thesis offers
 In September 2023, it was decided that all Internship and thesis offers of the center for cybersecurity would be published in the [**center for cybersecurity website**](https://cs.fbk.eu/).